Information about Novel Coronavirus – COVID-19

 WHICH VACCINES DOES CHC HAVE?

 CHC currently has the Moderna, Pfizer, and J&J/Janssen vaccines.
 The Moderna and Pfizer vaccines need to be given in two (2) doses.
-The first dose is given 28 days after the first dose.
+The second dose is given 28 days after the first dose.
 Pfizer’s second dose is given 21 days after the first dose.
 The J&J/Janssen vaccine requires only one dose.

 MODERNA IS AN MRNA VACCINE.
 WHAT IS THAT?

 mRNA vaccines teach our cells how to build protein that will trigger an immune response inside our bodies to fight an illness.
 While they are a new type of vaccine for most of us, mRNA vaccines been well researched, tested, and studied by scientific institutions for years.
 Here is an article from the CDC to learn more.

 WHY IS THERE A 15-MINUTE WAITING PERIOD AFTER I RECEIVE MY VACCINATION?

 This is a recommendation from the Massachusetts Department of Public Health.
 They would like patients observed for 15 minutes after vaccination for signs of a severe allergic reaction.
 Because this is a new vaccine, we don’t yet know whether there might be severe reactions.
 Though, if a severe allergic reaction is going to occur, it will usually begin within the 15-minute waiting period after a vaccination is given.